-Book Structure
+Content Structure

-This book is made up of the introductory section that you are reading now, plus six chapters.
+The content here is made up of the introductory section that you are reading now, plus six units.

-Throughout chapters there are a number of short Challenge Tests that will help reinforce what you are learning.
-They are interactive with instant feedback in the web ebook, with a text-based alternative and answer key in the other formats.
+Throughout units there are a number of short Challenge Tests that will help reinforce what you are learning.
+They are interactive with instant feedback in the web ebook version, with a text-based alternative and answer key in the other available formats.